kayliz/Hallo-Welt/content/en/post/quests.md

 36. Chill with Timo
 37. Write a sonnet about Buffy characters
 38. Go busking and donate the money to a good cause
+39. Cook for $people in the Binary Kitchen

 META_QUEST: Take pictures of the quests and tell $people about them personally.